 Small spray/mist bottle

-Combine all ingredients in the spray bottle and shake gently to mix.
+Combine the ingredients in the spray/mist bottle and shake gently to mix.
 Spray on and rub to smooth it over skin.

 Update: Since first writing this post I have found that I much prefer the mist bottles to the spray bottles for this glycerin moisturizer.